A - E

 I planned for the mission by bringing along a cooler of ice so that I could get a fresh sample safely back home.
 Once I was back in the lab in Vegas, I subjected the sandwich to a series of tasty tests, burned through several versions of batter, and eventually assembled this new Cheddar's Monte Cristo copycat recipe that I think is even better than my previous Bennigan's hack.
 The better batter is the big secret here—it's light and crispy and perfectly golden brown, and the sandwich features two kinds of cheese, both white and yellow American.
 Will this be the best Monte Cristo you've ever had?
 You’re about to find out.

-The recipe makes eight big 6-inch pancakes, which you will form by measuring 1/2 cup of batter onto your preheated griddle or skillet.
-If you have a large griddle pan you may be able to make a couple of these at a time.
-With smaller pans, though, you’ll have to make one at time, which will take a little longer.
+My Denny's Buttermilk Pancakes copycat recipe makes eight big 6-inch pancakes, which you will form by measuring 1/2 cup of batter onto your preheated griddle or skillet.
+If you have a large griddle pan, you may be able to make a couple of these at a time.
+With smaller pans, though, you’ll have to make one at a time, which will take a little longer.
 And that’s why they invented mimosas.

 The health concerns regarding microwave popcorn are a result of the way it’s packaged.
 For the corn to pop, the kernels are submerged in boiling fat inside the bag until a buildup of steam in the kernels causes them to burst.
 To prevent the liquid fat from seeping through, the bags are lined with a chemical called perfluorooctanoic acid, which, unfortunately for microwave popcorn lovers, has been linked to cancer and other nasty things.